 Community Guidelines strikes are issued when our reviewers are notified of a policy violation of the rules for how to behave on YouTube, or the Community Guidelines.

 Sometimes, content is removed for reasons other than Community Guidelines violations, such as a first-party privacy complaint or a court order.
-In these cases, the uploader won't receive a strike.
+In these cases, the uploader won't get a strike.

 - What content was removed

-- Which policies it violated (for example sexual content or violence)
+- Which policies it violated (for example adult content or violence)

 - How it affects your channel